ikidd/MQTT-Monitor-Plasmoid/README.md

 ## Requirements

-- KDE Plasma 5.15 or newer
+- KDE Plasma 5.15 or newer (Plasma 6.x fully supported)
 - Qt 6.2 or newer
 - Qt MQTT module

+> **Note:** This plasmoid supports both Plasma 5 and Plasma 6.
+For Plasma 6, it uses the new metadata.json format, while for Plasma 5 it uses the traditional metadata.desktop format.

 ## Installation